public-people/scrape-news/README.md

     ...
 ```

-#### Using xpath css instead of css for classes
+#### Do not use xpath for css classes

-You could have also used the xpath in the above:
+You could have also used the xpath in the above, but the preference is to use css lookup for classes. e.g.:

 ```bash
 >>> response.xpath('//h1/[@class="article-title"]/text()').extract_first()
 ```
-but the preference is to use css lookup for classes.

 The reason for this is that xpaths can be brittle in more complicated instances.
 Consider the case of
 ```html